Housing.

 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

-To all the women in our lives - our families, friends, colleagues, the incredible women we support and ones that we have yet to meet - #HappyInternationalWomensDay.
+To all the women in our lives - our families, friends, colleagues, the incredible women we support and ones that we have yet to meet - #happyinternationalwomensday.

 This day is important for B Miles in particular as we see the outcome of women experiencing disadvantage everyday.
 Check out this video as our staff take the opportunity to get the message out there that there is still a lot of work to be done, not just on #IWD, but everyday! 💛